 (2) The amounts reported in the Stock Awards and Option Awards columns reflect the aggregate grant date fair value of performance-based restricted stock, performance shares and SARs granted in 2019 as calculated in accordance with FASB ASC Topic 718.
 For a discussion of the assumptions made in the valuation, see Note 17 to the Consolidated Financial Statements for 2019 in the Form 10-K filed with the SEC on February 14, 2020.
 The actual value that an executive may realize from an award is contingent upon the satisfaction of the vesting conditions of the award.
 For SARs, the actual value of the award is based upon the positive difference between the base price and the market value of a share of Common Stock on the date of exercise.
-Thus, there is no assurance that the value, if any, eventually realized by the executive will correspond to the amount shown.
-For Mr. Nord, there is no reported equity grant for 2019, in accordance with the LTI Grant timing changes and table as described on page 49.
+Thus, there is no reported equity grant for 2019, in accordance with the LTI Grant timing changes and table as described on page 49.
 The equity grants above for the other 4 NEOs (Mr. Bakker, Mr. Sperry, Mr. Connolly, and Ms. Lane) are associated with promotions and not on-going, annual, equity awards.
-The annual grant occurred in February 2020 for each of the NEOs.
-These grants will be included in the 2012 Proxy as a part of annual compensation for full year 2020.
-The amounts for each NEO are as follows: D. Nord - 5,098,000, W. Sperry - 1,600,000, G. Bakker - 3,354,000, A. Connolly - 1,000,000, K. Lane - 750,000.
-As described on page 48, these grants were delivered as 50% Performance Shares, 25% Stock Appreciation Rights.
+The annual grant occurred in February 2020 for each NEO are as follows: D. Nord - 5,098,000, W. Sperry - 1,600,000, G. Bakker - 3,354,000, A. Connolly - 1,000,000, K. Lane - 750,000.
+As described on page 48, these grants were delivered as 50% Performance Shares, 25% Restricted Shares, 25% Stock Appreciation Rights.
 Additionally, the impact of this grant is also included in the "Stock Ownership of Directors And Executive Officers" table on page 75.